savonet/book/technology.md

-One way to compress audio consists in using the standard tools from coding and information theory: if something occurs often then encode it with a small sequence of bytes (this is how formats such as zip work for instance).
+One way to compress audio consists in using the standard tools from coding and information theory: if something occurs often then encode it with a small sequence of bytes (this is how compression formats such as zip work for instance).
 The _flac_ format uses this principle and generally achieves compression to around 65% of the original size.
 This compression format is _lossless_, which means that if you compress and then decompress an audio file, you will get back to the exact same file you started with.

-In order to achieve more compression, we should be prepared to loose some data in the compression process.
+In order to achieve more compression, we should be prepared to loose some data present in the original file.
 Most compressed audio formats are based, in addition to the previous ideas, on psychoacoustic models which take in account the way sound is perceived by the human hear and processed by the human brain.
 For instance, the ears are much more sensitive in the 1 to 5 kHz range so that we can be more rough outside this range, some low intensity signals can be masked by high intensity signals (i.e., we do not hear them anymore in presence of other loud sound sources), they do not generally perceive phase difference under a certain frequency so that all audio data below that threshold can be encoded in mono, and so on.
 Most compression formats are _destructive_: they remove some information in the original signal in order for it to be smaller.
 The most well-known are mp3, opus and aac: the one you want to use is a matter of taste and support on the user-end.
-For instance, mp3 is the most widespread, opus has the advantage of being open-source, patent-free, has a good quality/bandwidth radio and is reasonably supported by modern browsers although hardware support is almost nonexistent, aac is proprietary so that good free encoders are more difficult to find (because they are subject to licensing fees) but achieves good sounding at high compression rates and is quite well supported, etc. A typical mp3 is encoded at a bitrate of 128 kbps (kilobits per second, although rates of 192 kbps and higher are recommended if you favor sound quality), meaning that 1 minute will weight roughly 1 MB, which is 10% of the original sound in CD quality.
+The mp3 format is the most widespread, the opus format has the advantage of being open-source and patent-free, has a good quality/bandwidth radio and is reasonably supported by modern browsers but hardware support is almost nonexistent, the aac format is proprietary so that good free encoders are more difficult to find (because they are subject to licensing fees) but achieves good sounding at high compression rates and is quite well supported, etc. A typical mp3 is encoded at a bitrate of 128 kbps (kilobits per second, although rates of 192 kbps and higher are recommended if you favor sound quality), meaning that 1 minute will weight roughly 1 MB, which is 10% of the original sound in CD quality.

 Most of these formats also support _variable bitrates_ meaning that the bitrate can be adapted within the file: complex parts of the audio will be encoded at